Celebrating Our Sonographers: Medical Ultrasound Awareness Month

 This Medical Ultrasound Awareness Month, we’re proud to recognize the extraordinary skill and expertise of our sonographers.
 Most known for letting us sneak a peek at babies during pregnancy, ultrasound is also used to visualize internal organs, provide real-time biopsy guidance for a variety of medical conditions, and more.

 “Memorable moments are made each shift,” says Sagr Alhandarish, an ultrasound sonographer at Mission Bay.
-“One in particular, is a two-year-old patient named Khloe.
-I first met her over a year ago when she received a liver transplant.
+“One in particular, is a two-year-old patient I first met over a year ago when she received a liver transplant.
 She is now thriving and has the most adorable verbiage during her follow-up studies.”

 Woman with glasses smiling at Radiology reception at Bayfront Medical Building.